nrfconnect/sdk-nrf/doc/nrf/libraries/others/memfault_ncs.rst

 For official documentation for Memfault SDK and the Memfault platform in general, see `Memfault Docs`_.

-See the :ref:`memfault_sample` sample for an example of Memfault implementation in |NCS|.
+See the following examples of Memfault implementation in |NCS|:

+   * :ref:`memfault_sample` - This sample connects to the LTE network and sends data using HTTPS.
-Memfault in |NCS| currently supports the nRF9160-based build targets.
+     It supports nRF9160-based build targets
+   * :ref:`peripheral_mds` - This sample has an implementation of the MDS.
+     It sends data to the Memfault cloud through a Bluetooth gateway.

 .. _using_memfault: